melonjs/spine-plugin/README.md

 // add it to the game world
 me.game.world.addChild(spineAlien);
 ```
+>Note: use "spine" as a value for the `type` property to indicate which assets and are actual Spine assets and to be loaded using the plugin (requires version 1.4.0 or higher of the Spine plugin)

 for more details, see a complete usage example in the [test](test) folder